reserve-protocol/protocol/docs/system-design.md

 The `rewardRatio` is the amount of the current reward amount that should be handed out in a single period.
 See above.

-Anticipated value: `0.007701635339554948` = half life of 90 periods
+Default value: `0.007701635339554948` = half life of 90 periods
 Mainnet reasonable range: 1e9 to 1e18

 ### `unstakingDelay`

 Dimension: `{seconds}`

 The unstaking delay is the number of seconds that all RSR unstakings must be delayed in order to account for stakers trying to frontrun defaults.
-It must be longer than governance cycle, and must be long enough that RSR stakers do not unstake in advance of foreseeable basket change.
+It must be longer than governance cycle, and must be long enough that RSR stakers do not unstake in advance of foreseeable basket change in order to avoid being expensed for slippage.

-Anticipated value: `1209600` = 2 weeks
+Default value: `1209600` = 2 weeks
 Mainnet reasonable range: 1 to 31536000

 ### `tradingDelay`

 Dimension: `{seconds}`

-The trading delay is how many seconds should pass after the basket has been changed, before a trade is opened.
-In the long term this can probably trend towards zero, but at the start we will want some heads up before trading in order to avoid losses due to poor liquidity.
+The trading delay is how many seconds should pass after the basket has been changed before a trade can be opened.
+In the long term this can be set to 0 after MEV searchers are firmly integrated, but at the start it may be useful to have a delay before trading in order to avoid worst-case prices.

-Anticipated value: `14400` = 4 hours
+Default value: `14400` = 4 hours
 Mainnet reasonable range: 0 to 604800

 ### `auctionLength`